yzheng51/sorting-algorithm/README.md

 ## Benchmark

-Following table shows the benchmark of a random generated array 0 <= element < 2^31 and n is the size of the array
+Following table shows the benchmark of a random generated array 0 <= element < 2^31.
+All elements in array are integers and all results are in second level.

 | Algorithm  | n=10^3 | n=10^4 | n=10^5 |   n=10^6 | n=10^7 | n=10^8 |   n=10^9 |
 | ---------- | -----: | -----: | -----: | -------: | -----: | -----: | -------: |